-Preferring what’s easy to read at a glance, people often look at bullet points rather than lengthy descriptions, so they may even skip over your main product description and go straight to your Product Details.
-Bullet points which include your keywords will not only boost your product ranking in search results but can help win over conversions for shoppers in a hurry.
+Many people will look at bullet points rather than lengthy descriptions.
+Often they sill simply go straight to your Product Details.
+Add keywords to your Bullet points not only to boost your product’s rankings, but also to help convert shoppers who are in a hurry.

-You will also want to optimize your product keywords for Google searches, and for Amazon if you’re selling there.
+You should optimize your product keywords both for Google searches and for Amazon, separately.

-How to optimize an online shop for mobile devices
+How to optimize an online shop to sell through mobile devices

-View the Mobile Usability Report and check for issues related to Flash usage, viewport not configured, content not sized to viewport, small font size, and having touch elements too close.
-Also regularly monitor the Search Console for 404s, site crawling issues, server connectivity issues, DNS issues, and URL errors.
+View the Mobile Usability Report so you can check for issues like Flash usage, whether the viewpoint is configured so the content displays correctly, whether font size is appropriate, and if touch elements are too close.
+The Search Console will alert you to 404s, site crawling issues, server connectivity issues, DNS issues, and URL errors.

 How to optimize an online shop’s conversion rate

-If your site sees solid traffic but just isn’t closing sales, then it’s time to think about conversion rate optimization (CRO).
-At its core, CRO is aimed at increasing the percentage of site visitors who stay and make a purchase.
+If you’re seeing plenty of traffic but a low rate of sales, then you need to focus on conversion rate optimization (CRO).
+CRO aims to raise the percentage of site visitors who stay and buy something.

 Follow up on abandoned carts.
 Trigger email reminders to cart abandoners.
 You could also consider a modest Retargeting ad campaign to lure those shoppers back to make the buy.